cosminaserbanica/CI-MS1-DayTripsSouthWales/README.md

 ### User Stories
 #### New Customer Goals:
-1. As a new customer, I want to easily navigate through the website to find relevant information about the services provided.
+1. Easily navigate through the website to find relevant information about the services provided.
-2. As a new customer, I want to be able to find out easily what the business does and who provides the service.
+2. Be able to find out easily what the business does and who provides the service.
-3. As a new customer, I want to find out how the service is provided.
+3. Find out how the service is provided.
-4. As a new customer, I want to easily find information about the quality of the service from previous customers.
+4. Easily find information about the quality of the service from previous customers.
-5. As a new customer, I want to be able to see proof of the service, such as pictures, videos or locations.
+5. Be able to see proof of the service, such as pictures, videos or locations.
-6. As a new customer, I want to easily get in touch with the business to enquire additional information or to book the service.
+6. Easily get in touch with the business to enquire additional information or to book the service.
 #### Current Customers Goals:
-1. As a current customer, I want to easily navigate through the content in order to book the service again.
+1. Easily navigate through the content in order to book the service again.
-2. As a current customer, I want to be able to get in touch easily with the business.
+2. Be able to get in touch easily with the business.
-3. As a current customer, I want a dedicated area where my opinions on the service can be published.
+3. Have a dedicated area where my opinions on the service can be published.

 ### Development Planes
 In order to develop and promote a customer-centric business whose main goal is to sell a service, the website has been designed based on: